pfalabella/e24PaymentPipe.net/README.markdown

 e24PaymentPipe
 ==============

-A .net implementation of the ACI Worldwide Payment Gateway that is used by many payment gateway providers.
+A .net 4.0 implementation of the e24PaymentPipe Payment Gateway that is used by many payment gateway providers.

 Quick start
 ------------